Sustainable Whaling in Icelandic Waters Questions and Answers

-A: Iceland's decision to continue sustainable whaling involves a limited number of whales for the 2014 season that is in accordance with scientific advice provided annually by the Marine Research Institute of Iceland (MRI).
+A: Iceland's decision to continue sustainable whaling involves a limited number of whales that is in accordance with scientific advice provided annually by the Marine Research Institute of Iceland (MRI).
 The advice provided by the MRI is based on scientific stock assessments conducted by relevant international authorities such as the Scientific Committee of the International Whaling Commission (IWC) and the Scientific Committee of the North Atlantic Marine Mammal Commission (NAMMCO).
 According to the most recent scientific assessments, the stocks of both fin and common minke whales around Iceland are considered to be close to pre-exploitation levels with internationally agreed abundance estimates of more than 50 000 fin whales and 150 000 minke whales in the North Atlantic.
-In the latest advice from the MRI (June 2013), the recommended annual total allowable catch (TAC) for fin whales is 154 animals for the traditional whaling grounds west of Iceland and 229 common minke whales in the coastal waters around Iceland in the 2013, 2014 and 2015 seasons.
+In the latest advice from the MRI (June 2014), the recommended annual total allowable catch (TAC) for fin whales is 154 animals for the traditional whaling grounds west of Iceland and 229 common minke whales in the coastal waters around Iceland in the 2014 and 2015 seasons.
 The catch permits now issued are precautionary and will not have a significant impact on the whale stocks in question.
 Additional safeguard is provided by monitoring of the whales stocks with regular sightings surveys.
-A responsible management system including an international observer scheme ensures that the catch quotas set are not exceeded.
+A responsible management system including a DNA database and an international observer scheme ensures that the catch quotas set are not exceeded.
 The catches are clearly sustainable and therefore consistent with the principle of sustainable development and precautionary approach.

 Q: Why does Iceland conduct sustainable whaling?

-The Icelandic policy on ocean issues is based on maintaining the future health, biodiversity and sustainability of the ocean surrounding Iceland, in order that its resources may continue to support and promote the nation's well being.
+The Icelandic policy on ocean issues is based on maintaining the future health, biodiversity and sustainability of the ocean surrounding Iceland, in order that its resources may continue to support and promote the nation's prosperity.
 This involves conservation and management of the resources based on scientific knowledge and guided by respect for the marine ecosystem as a whole.
 Whales constitute a significant part of the Icelandic marine ecosystem and although their effects on commercial fish stocks are not known in detail, sustainable exploitation of whales as a default option is at any rate unlikely to decrease the fishery yield.

 Abundance estimates for both common minke and fin whales around Iceland have been approved both by the Scientific Committee of the International Whaling Commission (IWC) and the Scientific Committee of the North Atlantic Marine Mammal Commission (NAMMCO).
-Both stocks are considered abundant in the North Atlantic, numbering over 150 000 and 50 000, respectively.
+Both species are considered abundant in the North Atlantic, numbering over 150 000 and 50 000, respectively.

 Q: What will be the effect of the whaling on the whale populations in question?

 A: Iceland has in collaboration with neighbouring countries in the North Atlantic conducted large scale whale sightings surveys at regular intervals since 1987.
 These surveys are conducted and analyzed under the oversight of the Scientific Committees of International Whaling commission (IWC) and North Atlantic Marine Mammal Commission (NAMMCO).
-According to the latest fully evaluated survey, the number of fin whales in the Central North Atlantic is estimated at 20,600 animals.
-The latest available estimate for common minke whales in coastal Icelandic waters is 20,800 animals and a minimum estimate for offshore areas around Iceland is 11,200.
+According to the latest fully evaluated survey conducted in 2007, the number of fin whales in the Central North Atlantic is estimated at 20,600 animals.
+The corresponding estimate for common minke whales in coastal Icelandic waters is 20,800 animals and a minimum estimate for offshore areas around Iceland is 11,200.
 Both populations are believed to be close to pre-exploitation levels and estimated sustainable annual catch levels are 154 fin whales and 229 common minke whales.
 The fundamental basis for any advice from the Marine Research Institute of Iceland is long-term sustainability and thus the catch limits now issued will not have any significant impact on these abundant whale populations.
 A responsible management system will ensure that the catches are sustainable and that catch quotas will not be exceeded.
 Regular sightings surveys will be continued to monitor the development of the whale stocks.
 The latest survey was conducted in 2015 and the results will be available in 2016.
 Catch quotas will be adjusted accordingly to ensure long-term sustainability.